Podcast - Latest Episode

 685. Skid Row / Skid Row.
 1989.
 4.5/5

 The main winners on the album for the band in regards to radio play and singles sold are the two power ballads, "18 and Life" and "I Remember You", which dominated the airwaves during their release.
 Now as most of you who read my reviews are aware, I am no lover of power ballads.
 They invoke themselves to becoming a part of the hair metal and power metal genres, but unless they can bring something worthwhile to the table I believe all they do is suck the momentum and life out of an album at an inopportune time, and can damage said album irreparably.
 On Skid Row however, that is not (totally) the case.
 Both of these songs are driven dramatically by Seb Bach's amazing vocals, in such a way that you can't help but like the songs, and also sing along.
 "18 and Life" is not really a ballad in the sense of the word or in the way it is written anyway, but it is drafted into that category by many.
-It fits in nicely with the whole flow of the album.
+It fits in nicely with the whole flow of the album, and the energy and passion brought through in Seb’s vocals help it rise well and truly above the pack when it comes to any discussion of the ballad.
 "I Remember You" is certainly a power ballad, but again it is performed so well vocally that it doesn't feel like a ballad.
 Bach's efforts on this song are sensational, and help to offset any sense of imbalance with the rest of the album.

-I can totally understand if kids in 2013 put this album on and just want to tear shreds off it.
-It is most definitely tied to its era, when hair metal like the bands I've already mentioned alongside others such as Ratt and L.A Guns and W.A.S.P. were at their peak.
-Could a teenager in 2013 really get this?
-I was 19 when this was released, and it was one of those albums that really spoke to my youth and to my future, and as a result it will always be a part of my makeup.
+I can totally understand if kids, or adults I guess in 2024 put this album on and just want to tear shreds off it.
+It is most definitely tied to its era, when hair metal like the bands such as Ratt and L.A Guns and W.A.S.P. were at their peak.
+Could a teenager in 2024 really get this?
+I was 19 when this was released, and it was one of those albums that really spoke to what my youth and to what my future may be, and as a result it will always be a part of my makeup.
 It could turn misery to joyousness in 40 minutes just by listening to it, and albums like that are very special.
-Too bad if you might sneer at a 44 year old jumping around the lounge room, singing "Youth Gone Wild" at the top of his lungs to his own kids.
+Too bad if you might sneer at a 54 year old jumping around the lounge room, singing "Youth Gone Wild" at the top of his lungs to his own kids.
 These songs still have this same meaning to me now, as much as Alice Cooper's "School's Out" and "Department of Youth" still do.
-While those that didn't grow up with this album might find it average or uninspiring, I can assure you that for me, and others like me, that it is still one of the best albums of our youth, and invokes the same joy today as it did all those years ago.
+While those that didn't grow up with this album might not be able to understand what it is that I find so wonderfully brilliant about it, I can assure you that for me, and others like me, that it is still one of the best albums of our youth, and invokes the same joy today as it did all those years ago.

 No comments: